 The sources of the isotopes described in this plan will originate on the lands and waters on which the Darlington Nuclear Generating Stations (DNGS) is situated.
-DNGS is located within the shared traditional and treaty territory of the Williams Treaties First Nations, which includes the Mississaugas of Scugog Island First Nation, Curve Lake First Nation, Hiawatha First Nation, Alderville First Nation, Chippewas of Beausoleil First Nation, Chippewas of Rama First Nation.
+DNGS is located within the shared traditional and treaty territory of the Williams Treaties First Nations, which includes the Mississaugas of Scugog Island First Nation, Curve Lake First Nation, Hiawatha First Nation, Alderville First Nation, Chippewas of Beausoleil First Nation, Chippewas of Georgina Island First Nation, Chippewas of Rama First Nation.